-For this crab cakes recipe, I start with fresh crab meat and add just a few simple ingredients to hold them together and coat them in panko breadcrumbs so that they have that delicate crunch on the outside once you fry them.
-And I love to fry them in a mixture of oil and butter because butter and crab are made for each other!
+For this crab cakes recipe, I start with fresh crab meat and add just a few simple ingredients to hold them together.
+Then coat them in panko breadcrumbs so they have that delicate crunch on the outside once you fry them.
+(I love to fry them in a mixture of oil and butter because butter and crab are made for each other! )

 Once you add the crab cakes to the pan, gently press down on the tops with a spatula to flatten them slightly and if they crumble a little on the flip, you can gently press them back together with your spatula.
 You'll get the hang of it, I promise.
 And the delicately crispy, buttery, crab-forward (is that a thing?) result will be totally worth the effort.

 How to Make Crab Cakes

 Step 1: Whisk together egg, mayonnaise, lemon juice, hot sauce and green onion and gently fold into crab.

 Step 2: Scoop out crab mixture and shape into ½-inch thick crab cakes.
 Gently coat each crab cake in panko breadcrumbs and transfer to parchment lined platter or baking sheet.

 Step 3: Fry crab cakes in a large, hot cast iron or nonstick skillet in a sizzling blend of butter and olive oil. cook 4-5 minutes on each side until golden brown.
 Serve with lemon wedges and remoulade sauce for dipping.

 - 2 teaspoons lemon juice ideally fresh

 - 1 teaspoon hot sauce such as Tobasco original

 - 1 tablespoon olive oil or a high heat oil like avocado or canola oil